kubilayege/CurvySplinesPlugin/README.md

 ## CurvySplines Level Editor Plugin

 A plugin that uses Curvy Spline v7.1.2 to easily create mobile runner style levels in a non-destructive way.
+Contains lots of boiler-plate code for creating nodes in Curvy Generator Graph.

 ## Road Generator